March 3, 2026

 +

 Companies recovering their CAC investment within 12 months achieved 40% faster growth rates in 2024.
 Payback periods exceeding 18 months indicate serious problems with either acquisition efficiency or customer value delivery.
-With CAC increasing 22% from 2022 to 2023, faster payback has become critical for cash flow management and sustainable growth.

 How should Rule of 40 optimization differ by company stage?